 What is the property market like at the moment?

 Despite all the disruption, the property market is active assisted by the Stamp Duty holiday which runs through to the 31st March 2021.
 After the first few months of the year being busy for the industry, structurally this hasn’t changed to date.
 While there are challenges that need to be overcome, and new ways of working adopted, there are still plenty of people looking for their ideal home.
-Since the easing of lockdown, there has been high demand from buyers and sellers to move.
+Since the easing of lockdown, there has been high demand from buyers and sellers to move and this has continued through recent restrictions.

 Interest rates have been reduced to a record low of 0.1 per cent by the Bank of England, meaning that mortgages are more affordable and repayment rates will be lower.